vasujain275/RoboSafe/README.md

 # RoboSafe v1.0

-It is a simple yet effective wirelessly controled Locker using an Arduino UNO.
-It uses Bluetooth and RIFD card to unlock.
+A simple yet effective wireless controlled Locker using an Arduino UNO.
+It can be unlocked via Bluetooth and RIFD card.